ConnorAU/3Den-Stringtable-Viewer/README.md

 - Directions (e.g "North", "East", etc.)
 - Menu UI text (e.g "Open", "Close", etc.)

-#### NOTE:
-When opening the viewer for the first time after starting your game it will need to preload the strings into the uiNameSpace.
-This will take approx. 90 seconds, the game will display a loading screen while this happens.
-After preloading is complete the menu will open instantly every time, until you close the game.

 #### If you run into any issues let me know and I'll try to get them fixed ASAP.